Skip to main content

 Expedia Boosts Partner Insights and Internal Productivity via GenAI Playground

-Expedia’s AI playbook is shaping up more like a backstage rehearsal than a headline‑grabbing stunt.
-While rivals scramble to tout their own large‑language models, the travel giant has quietly stitched together a toolkit that pulls from OpenAI, Anthropic and Google, even slipping in a ChatGPT integration for its own users.
-The focus isn’t on dazzling the press; it’s on delivering concrete value where it counts—hotel and advertiser partners that need sharper data, and the thousands of staff members tasked with turning that data into action.
+When I look at Expedia’s AI efforts, they feel more like a quiet rehearsal than a flashy stunt.
+While other travel firms shout about their own large-language models, Expedia has been stitching together a kit that pulls in OpenAI, Anthropic and Google, and even tucks a ChatGPT link into the experience for its users.
+The goal isn’t to wow the press; it’s to give hotel and advertiser partners sharper data and help the thousands of staff who have to act on it.

 Next comes powering hotel and advertiser partners with smarter insights, followed by boosting internal productivity through a GenAI playground used by 6,000 employees who have built 1,500 agents.
 Expedia uses models from OpenAI, Anthropic and Google and is also integrated with ChatGPT, allowing users to discover trip options and refine preferences.
 According to Thumu, coding assistants are translating into real productivity gains across teams.